Phone screen allows you to interact with all your favorite Android apps and device content directly on your PC, through a Wi-Fi connection.

 - Single click will behave as any single touch tap interaction

-- Right click anywhere on your phone screen to navigate to the previous page
+- Right click anywhere on your Android device screen to navigate to the previous page

 - Click and hold to open a context menu